Swastik-Chakravorty/100-days-of-code/log.md

 **Thoughts**: Well, today I couldn't do anything.
 But, I came to understand that sometimes taking a day off is preferable.
 I spent an entire day studying coding, but I only put what I learned into practise for an hour.
 Therefore, I'm not counting the day.

 **Link(s) to work**: [Pointer in C++](https://github.com/Swastik-Chakravorty/Learning_CPP/tree/master/Pointer)

+### Day 13: Thursday, May 11, 2023

+**Today's Progress**: Learned some topics of Function and solved 2 problems from recursion in C++

+**Thoughts**: Well, today I could do journaling, drank more than 3 Ltrs water.
+But couldn't do 3 minitues of meditation, weist-shoulder exercise, 5 minitues pranayam, couldn't go for walking, couldn't read book.
+It's 7 days in a row of "doing nothing extra productive".
+I've to work on it as soon as possible.

+**Link(s) to work**: [Recursion Problems in C++](https://github.com/Swastik-Chakravorty/Learning_CPP/tree/master/recursion)